IsshikiHugh/myReveal-md/classPre_CollegeEnglish4/slides.md

 3. <div>🥶 Cryonics(frozen human)</div><!-- .element: class="fragment" -->
 4. <div>...</div><!-- .element: class="fragment" -->

+Notes:

+Developments in science and technology improve the feasibility of longevity nowadays.
+[SPACE] The gradual improvement of the medical system.
+[SPACE] Or maybe gene technology, [SPACE] or even cryonics.
+Longevity is getting closer.

 <!--v-->

 ```
 Longevity = UNKNOWN ?
 Blessings : Woes;
 ```

+Notes:

+But, does longevity really what we want?
+Blessings or woes?
+Let's go on!

 <!--s-->